SECONDARY RECOVERY - ACID STIMULATION

 The two acids most commonly used for oil well stimulation are:

-· Hydrochloric Acid (HCI)
+- Hydrochloric Acid (HCl)

-After these acids have 'dissolved' the formation rocks and contaminants the products of that chemicals reaction must be soluble.
+After these acids have "dissolve" the formation rocks and contaminants the products of that chemicals reaction must be soluble.

 TYPES OF ADDITIVES